ErpNetDocs/tech/advanced/calculated-attributes/index.md

 - Line 60: Specifies that the first condition is the value of an attribute called 'CustPropPrj' should be '500'.
 - Line 70: Specifies that the second condition is that the name of the product should contain 'Tool'.

-This example demonstrates how attributes can calculate very complicated formulas, query the database, get related values, etc.
+This example shows how attributes can calculate complicated formulas, query the database, and get related values.

 --------
 ### See more